Prescription prenatal vs OTC prenatal vitamins, which one is right for you? Read our guide.

-Let’s start with what these prenatals have in common.
-First and foremost, no matter what type of prenatal you end up taking or how you end up obtaining it, it is always recommended that you take it daily and that you start it prior to getting pregnant.
+Let's start with what these prenatals have in common.
+First and foremost, no matter what type of prenatal you end up taking or how you end up obtaining it, it is always recommended that you take it daily and start it prior to getting pregnant.
 This is dealt with in greater detail here, but briefly, there are certain nutrients in prenatal vitamins that are important in the first month after conception.
-Many women don’t realize they’re pregnant in those first four weeks so it’s recommended to be on a prenatal if you may be getting pregnant soon.
+Many women don't realize they're pregnant in those first four weeks, so it's recommended to be on a prenatal if you may be getting pregnant soon.

 What makes a prenatal vitamin “prenatal?”

 As mentioned before, a prenatal vitamin is "prenatal" because it typically has higher amounts of certain nutrients per dose (folate and iron, most notably) than a regular old multivitamin.
 Why these particular nutrients?

 In the case of folate, research has shown that low levels of folate can lead to a higher chance of neural tube defects, which are defects of the brain and spine.
 Neural tube defects are the second most common major congenital anomaly (after cardiac anomalies) and can have varying short and long-term outcomes.
 There are two types of folate commonly used in prenatal vitamins: folic acid and MTHF folate.
 You can read about the key differences between them and which we think is better here.